Ben-Mullins/Server-Manager/README.md

 - Run the command `sudo nginx -s reload` to refresh the NGINX configs.
 Your site should be hosted at http://csprojects.weber.edu/[appname] if everything works correctly.

+## CURRENT KNOWN ISSUES
+- Currently Subfilter is not a sufficient solution for all issues on hosting a multi-page web application, it does not handle redirects.
+A solution for handling redirects properly needs to be found.
+- The web application probably shouldn't use the user access level in cache, in case it ever changes while they are still logged in
+- SSL/HTTPS may not work without giving warnings

 ## <u>*Server Tracking Web Application General Information*</u>
 The Server Project Tracker Application is a .NET Core 5.0 ASP.net Razor application and uses Entity Framework Core (the standard for .NET).
 As re reminder, the source files are located on the server at `/opt/Tracker/Server-Manager/`.
 All published files are located in `/opt/Tracker/Server-Tracker/`.